davidtavarez/davidtavarez.github.io/_posts/2019-07-22-building-an-encrypted-cloud.md

 Done.
 Remember to do: source ~/.bash_profile
 ```

 Now 2 functions were created: `upload` and `download`.
-Also we can access the url using Tor Browser to confirm:
+Also we can access the url using Tor Browser to confirm if the containers are running:

 ![index](https://raw.githubusercontent.com/davidtavarez/davidtavarez.github.io/master/_images/posts/safer_onion.png)